ffaristocrat/lazytroll/README.md

-# Lazy Troll
+# Lazy Troll Blocker

-Chrome extension to automatically block lazy Twitter trolls.
+Twitter is a hell site replete with automated accounts, paid trolls, unpaid trolls, nazis, sea lions and everything in between.
+Sure, you can readily identify the people tweeting in bad faith but it's exhausting to manually block so many accounts.

+Fortunately, a lot of these assholes are also extremely lazy and don't bother to do the bare minimum to establish the even pretense of authenticity.
+Now you can focus your energy on blocking the remainder who put at least a little effort behind their trolling.

+Will authentic users get caught in the crossfire?
+Absolutely.
+Also, who cares?
+Come up with a real screen name and profile if you want me to take you seriously.
+We're not animals.

-This blocks accounts with
+This chrome extension can automatically block accounts with
-* No profile pic
+* Default profile pictures
-* 8 digits at the end of their username
+* Screen names ending with 8 digits
+* No profile text
+* Fewer than a certain number of followers
+* Certain keywords in their profile
-* Any key words (case insensitive) on profileKeywordKillList in their *profile*
+* Certain keywords in their user name

+All of these can be configured to your taste.
+Only the first two are enabled by default.

 This does *not* block accounts who
-* Simply tweet keywords on profileKeywordKillList
 * You follow
-* You already blocked.

-You'll want to review profileKeywordKillList in content.js and edit to your tastes before installing and running.

-How to install
-* Clone repo
-* Bring up the Extensions page in Chrome
-* Switch Developer Mode on
-* Load unpacked extension
-* Select the lazytroll directory
+* Simply tweet keywords

-The extension works by evaluating their username and profile pic.
-If those are fine, it fetches their profile info and looks for the keywords.

-Once a user has been identified one way or the other, it'll skip them going forward.
+The extension scans the page for tweets, evaluates the username and profile picture.
+If those are fine, it fetches their profile and looks for the keywords.
+If a block is warranted, it triggers the click events for the block button and the block confirmation dialog.
+If a user is cleared, it'll skip checking them going forward until the page is reloaded.

-It triggers the block user events on the page rather than sending a POST request which would require a lot of work to get the authentication set up.
-As such, it may identify a troll but the actual block may not fire.
-This happens sometimes when a whole bunch of trolls get identified in a thread.

-Feel free to fork and/or submit pull requests to improve performance!
+Here's a starter pack of keywords

+Profile:

+* \#MAGA
+* MAGA!
+* \#2A
+* \#Trump2020
+* \#buildthewall
+* \#americafirst
+* not a russian bot
+* followed by
+* \#LiberalismIsAMentalDisorder
+* Constitutional Originalist
+* Constitutional conservative
+* proud conservative
+* \#TrumpTrain
+* \#DrainTheSwamp
+* \#SecureOurBorders
+* \#ProtectOurCitizens
+* \#IProtectOurCommunity
+* \#ConcealCarryPermit
+* \#NRA Member
+* trump supporter
+* lifetime NRA
+* Shadow banned
+* Shadowbanned
+* \#QAnon
+* \#FollowTheWhiteRabbit
+* \#QArmy
+* \#pizzagate
+* \#pedogate
+* Proud Boy
+* Pro-Free Speech
+* Pro Free Speech
+* gab.ai
+* \#RedPill
+* ΜΟΛΩΝ ΛΑΒΕ
+* \#DemExit
+* \#McCarthyism
+* \#WalkAway

+User Name:

+* Deplorable
+* ❌